georgringer/news/Documentation/Main/Templating/ViewHelpers/Be/ClickmenuViewHelper.rst

 Be / ClickmenuViewHelper
 -----------------------------

-ViewHelper to create the clickmenu
+ViewHelper to create a clickmenu

 **Type:** Basic